 Getting information on a companies corporate culture is difficult.
 Some of the main elements (pay and renumeration, career development opportunities, types of contract offered, equality policies etc.) can be found with a little research, while other elements are best revealed by talking to existing employees, or at the job interview.

 In today's world of work, many employers are committed to making their workplaces and businesses inclusive environments, where everybody is treated with dignity and respect and policies are in place regarding issues such as equality, human rights, dignity at work, and fair recruitment.
-The Diversity Champions Graduate Directory 2013/14 is a directory of inclusive employers for graduates, students and job-seekers who want to choose LGBT inclusive workplaces.
+The GLEN Diversity Champions Graduate Recruitment Directory is a listing of inclusive employers for graduates, students and job-seekers who want to choose LGBT inclusive workplaces.